AOP-PHP/AOP/doc/Contents/chapter2.md

     $spread_the_love = function (AopTriggeredJoinPoint $aop_tjp)
     {
-       //we get the assigned variable by reference, it will be updated by the advice
+       //we get the assigned variable by copy, it will not be updated by the advice
        $assigned = $aop_tjp->getAssignedValue();
        if ($assigned !== 'PHP') {
            $assigned .= ' and PHP';